Utilities Fencing Perimeter Solutions

 The installation of physical security products such as security fencing, gates and vehicle parking controls to protect sites is an obvious critical requirement.
 Therefore, for those responsible for procurement comes the burden to correctly specify those products whose design and manufacture have been proven to deliver the security performance, resilience and longevity required.
 Equally important is the commitment to ongoing inspection and maintenance of all physical security devices once installed to ensure their continued efficacy.

-A well planned, designed and installed fence and access solution will add real substance to the protection of a perimeter and can also yield significant savings in the overall cost of site security by reducing the requirement for more expensive electronic alternatives or manned guarding.
+A well planned, designed, and installed series of fence lines and access solutions will add real value to the protection of a perimeter and can also yield significant savings in the overall cost of site security, by reducing the requirement for more expensive electronic alternatives or manned guarding.